Library Faculty Affairs Committee (LFAC)

 The Library Faculty Handbook can be found in its entirety here, in either Word or PDF form:

 The library faculty first approved the formation of a Library Faculty Study Committee at a meeting held on March 9, 1971.
 The Study Committee was renamed the Library Faculty Affairs Committee on February 26, 1974, by the assembled library faculty.

 The Library Faculty Affairs Committee serves as a representative body of the library faculty to monitor, study, and report on matters of Library or University policy related to the library faculty.

-LFAC is composed of five library faculty members (elected at large) who serve staggered two-year terms.
+LFAC is composed of three library faculty members (elected at large) who serve staggered two-year terms.
 No member may serve more than two consecutive elected terms.
-At least two members of LFAC shall be tenured members of the library faculty at the time of their election, and at least two members of LFAC shall be non-tenured members of the library faculty at the time of their election.
+At least one member of LFAC shall be a tenured member of the library faculty at the time of election, and at least one member of LFAC shall be a non-tenured member of the library faculty at the time of election.

 The Library Faculty Affairs Committee meets regularly and reports to the library faculty; agendas and minutes are distributed via the libfaculty email distribution list.
 LFAC has the power to elect its own officers, determine dates of its meetings, and enact its own rules of procedure.
 All task forces or other committees established by LFAC are composed of at least one LFAC member to serve as liaison.